mtchd/scala-talk/llamas.md

 ---

-Your boss has asked you to...
+You've been asked you to...

 ---